nx6110a5100/hackaday-forth/README.md

 Everything is built on the basic Mecrisp-Stellaris build, and all of the extra(neous) code is pushed to the chip from include files in the `core` directory.
 Basically, you can experiment with dropping some of the requirements, or just see what's behind the various versions by tweaking your own.
 Mix and match!

 Caveat Programmator!
 The dependencies among Forth files isn't well laid out like it is in C or any other programming language you know.
 This could be fixed any number of ways, but I just haven't gotten around to it.
 I tried to make notes of some of the dependencies in the files themselves.
-But, man, that's a lot of reading.
+But, indeed, that's a lot of reading.

 If you have a good custom ROM setup, submit a pull request or shoot me an e-mail.